-Routine inspections of the Company's wellsites were conducted during the period under review.
-Inspections included undertaking a general visual assessment of the operational equipment, storage facilities and associated equipment.
+The routine inspections undertaken at each active wellsite during the monitoring year, included undertaking a general visual assessment of the operational equipment, storage facilities and associated equipment.
 The inspecting officer concluded that the wellsites were in good condition and being well managed.
-There were no issues noted specific to any of the Company's DWI consents.

-The bulk storage facilities at the Cheal-A Production Station were also visited by a Council officer on two occasion during the monitoring year for the purpose of injectate sampling.
+Additional inspections were also undertaken during the monitoring year, for the purpose of injectate sampling.
 No issues were noted by staff during these visits.